MacDonald P. Jackson

 MacDonald Pairman Jackson FNZAH FRSNZ is a New Zealand scholar of English literature.
-Most of his work is on English Renaissance drama; he specializes in authorship attribution.
-He is also internationally recognized for his work on Shakespeare's texts.
+Most of his work is on English Renaissance drama; he specialises in authorship attribution.
+He is also internationally recognised for his work on Shakespeare's texts.

 Personal background

 Jackson was born in Auckland on 13 October 1938, the son of Donald Leslie Jackson and Margaret Wyld Pairman.
 He married Nicole Phillipa Cameron Lovett in 1964.
 He is currently Emeritus Professor of English at the University of Auckland.

 Academic history and awards

 Jackson was educated at Auckland Grammar School, obtained a BA from Auckland University in 1959 and an MA(English) in 1960.
 He attended Merton College, Oxford and qualified for B.Litt. in 1964.
 In 1964 he returned to Auckland University as a lecturer.
 He was appointed associate professor in 1978 and professor in 1989.
 Jackson obtained a Folger fellowship in 1989 and a Huntington Library fellowship in 1993.
 He was a Christensen Fellow at St Catherine's College, Oxford in 2000 and S T Lee Professorial Fellow at the School of Advanced Study, University of London from January to June 2005.
 He received a Distinguished Teaching Award in 2000.
 He retired from the university in 2004.
 In 2008 he was made a Fellow of the New Zealand Academy of the Humanities (FNZAH).
 In 2009 he was appointed a Fellow of the Royal Society of New Zealand (FRSNZ).